FRRouting/frr/doc/user/bgp.rst

 The following commands can be used in route maps:

+.. clicmd:: match alias WORD

+   This command performs match to BGP updates using community alias WORD.
+When the one of BGP communities value match to the one of community alias value in community alias, it is match.

 .. clicmd:: match community WORD exact-match [exact-match]

    This command perform match to BGP updates using community list WORD.
 When